talitore/ETHICAL-Auras/ETHICAL-Auras/bin/Release/README.md

 -   **Tracked Buffs**: Specify a comma-separated list of in-game buff names to monitor.
 -   **Audio Alerts**: Enable or disable audio notifications for missing buffs.
 -   **Loop Audio**: Choose whether the audio alert should loop or play once.
 -   **Alert Sound**: Select from available audio clips for the alert.
+Available options include:
+    - Scream: double wraith death wail
+    - Creatine: creatine does nothing